 Drexel University College of Medicine represents the consolidation of two venerable medical schools with rich and intertwined histories: Hahnemann Medical College and Woman's Medical College of Pennsylvania.
 Established in 1848 and 1850, respectively, they were two of the earliest medical colleges in the United States, and Woman's was the first medical school for women in the world.

 Today, with more than 1,000 medical students, Drexel University College of Medicine is educating one in every 73 medical students in the nation.
-Graduate students number more than 700, and the College is the academic partner in the education of some 600 medical residents.
+Graduate students number more than 700, and the College is the academic partner in the education of 559 medical residents and fellows.
 There are more than 700 clinical and basic science faculty, and more than 1,700 affiliate and volunteer faculty.

 The College of Medicine's main campus, Queen Lane, is in a suburban-like setting in the East Falls section of Philadelphia.
 Additional facilities are located at the Center City Campus, adjacent to Hahnemann University Hospital.
 Our Pediatrics Department is at St. Christopher's Hospital for Children, and the Department of Psychiatry is based at Friends Hospital.
 Students can receive clinical education at 25 affiliated hospitals and ambulatory sites chosen for commitment to teaching as well as medical excellence.